-In assessing SSE Water's application for this variation, we have considered the general benefits of new appointments.
-We are satisfied that our two key policy principles have been met in this case, as customers will be no worse off, and SSE Water will be able to finance and carry out its functions.
-We have also considered the effects of granting this variation on the existing customers of Northumbrian Water and Thames Water.
+In assessing Independent Water Networks' application for this variation, we have considered the general benefits of new appointments.
+We are satisfied that our key policy principles have been met in this case, as customers will be no worse off, and Independent Water Networks will be able to finance and carry out its functions.
+We have also considered the effects of granting this variation on Southern Water's existing business.

-We are therefore minded to grant the appointment under the unserved criterion.
+We are therefore minded to grant the variation under the unserved criterion.
 We are consulting on our proposal to do so.